snltd/SexyMF/test/README.md

 assume a daemon on the local host, listening on HTTPS.
 To change these settings, look at `config.js`.

-To run the tests, ensure a SexyMF daemon is listening, and run
+To run the tests, ensure a SexyMF daemon is listening, and using the configuration in the `test/config` directory:

+   $ ./sexymf.js -c test/config/config.json

+and run

     $ mocha

-From the top-level `SexyMF` directory.
+from the top-level `SexyMF` directory.
+Watch nyan cat!

 At the moment there are no tests for operations run in NGZs by a SexyMF daemon.
 These existed in the old test harness, so that mode has been